DSC 40B – Theoretical Foundations of Data Science II

 📜 Syllabus

-Welcome to DSC 40B in Fall 2024!
-This page should answer most of the questions you might have about how the course is run; check out the frequently asked questions for answers to some common ones.
+Welcome to DSC 40B in Summer 2025!
+This page should answer most of the questions you might have about how the course is run.
 If you don't find what you're looking for here, feel free to make a post on Campuswire.
+Here is what the syllabus will cover:

 Instructor